raspberrypilearning/comic-character/en/quiz1/question_3.md

   --- /feedback ---

-- ( ) Changes the background color of the webpage to the user's input.
+- ( ) Changes the background colour of the web page to the user's input.

   --- feedback ---

  Not quite!
-The code will not change the background colour of the webpage baseed on user's input.
+The code will not change the background colour of the web page baseed on user's input.

   --- /feedback ---